Non-perturbative determination of the sphaleron rate for first-order phase transitions: Setup for the simulations

 where $\sigma_{\textrm{el}}$ is the SU(2) color conductivity (that describes the current response to external fields at the infrared) computed via hard thermal loop effective description, which is given as \cite{Arnold:1999uy}:

 where $m_D^2$ is the Debye mass.
-In the SM $m_D^2 = (11/6)g^2T^2$ leading to the numerical value $\sigma_{\text{el}} = 0.91895 T$.
+In the SM $m_D^2 = (11/6)g^2T^2$ leading to the numerical value $\sigma_{\text{el}} = 0.91895 T$ (see \cite{Bodeker:2025ahg} for a recently computed QCD correction).
 In principle, the BSM physics would effect $\sigma_{\textrm{el}}$ through modifying the matching relation for the Debye mass, as well as hard thermal loops used to derive Eq.~\eqref{eq:color-conductivity}, c.f.~\cite{Moore:1998zk,Moore:2000mx}.
 Such effects can be expected to have minor importance, and for simplicity we do not consider them further.

 For details of update algorithms to measure statistical and dynamical parts of the sphaleron rate, we refer previous works \cite{Moore:1998swa,Moore:2000jw,DOnofrio:2012phz,Gould:2022ran}.
 Our goal is to determine the sphaleron rate in the entire $(x,y)$-plane below the critical $y_c(x)$ curve, i.e. in the Higgs phase.
 We directly jump into presenting our results.